luanpotter/wsgo/README.md

 ## What's Going On?!

-IoT for your Metting Room.
+IoT for your Meeting Room.

 ### Features